princhenee/solutions-The-C-Programming-Language/README.md

 I do this to show my respect to Kernighan and Ritchie.
-In fact, I really appreciate those great changes brought by C. I will take C as my part-time job and would like to contribute to some open sour -ce C projects later.
+In fact, I really appreciate those great changes brought by C. I will take C as my part-time job and would like to contribute to some open source C projects later.

+I put this project under the MIT Lisense.